osi128/hello-world/README.md

 I'm Osi and I'm interested in all of your work

-Can you share it to me
+Can you share it with me?